<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=396945&amp;fmt=gif">

 Crafting an InMail that gets a response takes practice but after a short time, you’ll soon have a ready bank of “swipe file” templates that work best for different scenarios and buyer personas.
 And with up to an 8x better response rate than cold emails, it’s an art that every social seller should learn.

-Editor's Note: This post was originally published in 2020 and has been completely revamped and updated to make this blog current for 2023.
+Editor's Note: This blog was originally published in 2020 and has been refreshed for 2025.

 About Tribal Impact